 It's a new year and that means focusing on your health after a long holiday season of indulgence.
-Whether that means a detox, a juice cleanse, or just getting back to healthy eating, fresh spices and herbs can help speed things along!
+Whether that means a detox, a juice cleanse, or just getting back to eating well, the health benefits of spices and herbs will help speed things along!

 Not only will they make your food taste delicious, they’ll provide vitamins, minerals, antioxidants, inflammation-fighting capabilities, antibacterial and antiviral properties, and metabolism enhancers.